operator-framework/java-operator-sdk/docs/documentation/workflows.md

 - If a resource has owner references, it will be automatically deleted by Kubernetes garbage collector if the owner resource is marked for deletion.
 This might not be desirable, to make sure that delete is handled by the workflow don't use garbage collected kubernetes dependent resource, use for example [`CRUDNoGCKubernetesDependentResource`](https://github.com/java-operator-sdk/java-operator-sdk/blob/86e5121d56ed4ecb3644f2bc8327166f4f7add72/operator-framework-core/src/main/java/io/javaoperatorsdk/operator/processing/dependent/kubernetes/CRUDNoGCKubernetesDependentResource.java).
+- After a workflow executed no state is persisted regarding the workflow execution.
+On every reconciliation all the resources are reconciled again, in other words the whole workflow is evaluated again.